picotank/testproject/test1/README.md

   <img src="https://github.com/picotank/testproject/blob/main/rpe2.png" width="420px">
 </p>

 The evaluation is done under our evaluation scripts.
+We evaluated our algorithm using relative pose error corresponds to the drift of the trajectory.
+Moreover, we also calculated the percentange of outliners *>0.5* and *>1.0*, where *2.0* is the max error rate

 <table class="tg">